tmsalab/dina/README.md

 ## Citing the `dina` package

-To ensure future development of the package, please cite `dina` package if used during an analysis or simulations.
+To ensure future development of the package, please cite `dina` package if used during an analysis or simulation studies.
 Citation information for the package may be acquired by using in *R*:

 ``` r
 citation("dina")